kitschpatrol/shared-config/packages/stylelint-config/readme.md

 ## Usage

-The Stylelint binary should be picked up automatically by VSCode plugins.
+The Stylelint binary should be picked up automatically by VS Code plugins.

 You can call it directly, or use the script bundled with the config.